-Taking its name from the Spanish oro cabeza (golden head) Oracabessa, 21km east of Ocho Rios, is a small one-street, one-story village with a vague aura of a Wild West town.
-The street itself is lined with Caribbean vernacular architecture, its wooden houses trimmed with fretwork.
+Taking its name from the Spanish oro cabeza (golden head), Oracabessa, 21km east of Ocho Rios, is a small, one-street, one-story village with a vague aura of a Wild West town.
+The street itself is lined with Caribbean vernacular architecture, with wooden houses trimmed with fretwork.
 This was a major port for shipping bananas in the 19th century.
-While the boom era has passed, the town itself is far from derelict.
+While the boom era has passed, the town itself still keeps much of its charm.

 Amazing hotels and hostels

 We've pre-picked the best hotels, hostels and bed and breakfasts to